Does E85 Go Bad?

 E85 Can Absorb Moisture From The Air

 E85 fuel is hygroscopic.
 The ethanol in E85 can absorb moisture from the air.
 When that happens, the moisture affects the fuel's ability to power the engine.
 When there's enough water mixed in with E85, the fuel is no longer good to use.
+(Read about corrosion in this article.)

 How Long Does E85 Last?